-James A. Hill is an associate professor of operations management and chair of the Management Sciences department..
+James A. Hill is an associate professor of operations management and Chair of the Management Sciences Department.
 He joined the Fisher faculty in 2004 after teaching graduate courses at the Owen Graduate School of Management at Vanderbilt University.
-Hill teaches the MBA and executive MBA core course in operations management and elective courses in supply chain management.
-He received the outstanding full-time MBA professor for teaching excellence in 2014 for his core operations management course and the 2011 outstanding professor for his elective course in matching supply with demand as well as the 2012 Pace Setters Graduate teaching award.
+Hill teaches elective courses in supply chain management in the undergraduate and graduate programs.
+He is the academic leader for Ascend Columbus, a partnership with JP Morgan Chase and The Ohio Minority Supplier Development Council, to develop minority businesses in the state of Ohio.
+He has twice received the outstanding professor for teaching excellence in the full time MBA program for the core operations management course and his elective course in matching supply with demand.
+He was a recipient of the Pace Setters Graduate teaching award.

 Hill has extensive work experience in various management positions.
-His research and education in the area of supply chain management and operations planning and control have included engagements with PepsiCo., Scotts Miracle-Gro Co., Nestle, Sherwin Williams, Agrana Fruit U.S., Greif, and Kelloggs, among others.
+His research and education in the area of supply chain management and operations planning and control have included engagements with PepsiCo., Scotts Miracle-Gro Co., Nestle, Sherwin Williams, Agrana Fruit U.S., Greif, JP Morgan Chase, and Kellogg, among others.

 Areas of Expertise